-• Extension of the Term of the Plan.
+- Extension of the Term of the Plan.
 As approved by shareowners in 2011, the Plan has a termination date of April 30, 2017.
 The proposed amendment and restatement would extend the term of the Plan to April 30, 2020.
-If the amendment and restatement is not approved by shareowners, the Plan will remain in full force and effect through April 30, 2017.

-- Approval of IRC Section 162(m) Qualified Performance-Based Awards Performance Metrics.
+If the amendment and restatement is not approved by shareowners, the Plan will remain in full force and effect through April 30, 2017. - Approval of IRC Section 162(m) Qualified Performance-Based Awards Performance Metrics.
 The Plan, as approved by shareowners in 2011, sets forth the following performance metrics that can be used to set vesting targets for performance-based compensation awards granted under the Plan: (i) diluted earnings per share ("EPS"); (ii) total shareowner return ("TSR"); (iii) working capital and gross inventory turnover; and (iv) revenue growth.
-To provide additional flexibility for the design of Plan awards, the proposed amended and restated Plan provides that the following additional performance metrics may also be used to set vesting targets for performance based ("ROIC"); (ii) return on net assets ("RONA"); (iii) earnings before interest and taxes ("EBIT"); (iv) free cash flow; (v) net income; (vi) segment profit; and (vii) return on net assets ("RONA"); (iii) earnings before interest and taxes ("EBIT"); (iv) free cash flow; (v) net income; (vi) segment profit; and (vii) return on also ("ROS").
-As more fully discussed on page 46 in the Che requirements to 162(m) of the Internal Revenue Code exeruits engites and taxes ("EBIT").
+To provide additional flexibility for the design of Plan awards, the proposed amended and restated Plan provides that the following additional performance metrics may also be used to set vesting targets for performance-based awards: (i) return on invested capital ("ROIC"); (ii) return on net assets ("RONA"); (iii) earnings before interest and taxes ("EBIT"); (iv) free cash flow; (v) net income; (vi) segment profit; and (vii) return on sales ("ROS").
+As more fully discussed on page 46 in the CD&A, Section 162(m) of the Internal Revenue Code exempts payments made pursuant to qualified performance-based awards from the \$1 million limit on the deductibility of the compensation paid to our Chief Executive Officer and the three next most highly compensated executive officers (excluding the Chief Financial Officer).
 One of the requirements of Section 162(m) is that the performance metrics used as the basis for performance-based awards be approved by shareowners every five years.
 The amendments to the Plan in 2011 reapproved the performance metrics for an additional five-year period, until 2016.
 Shareowner approval of the amendment and restatement will constitute approval of the performance metrics described above for a new five-year period ending in 2019. - Enhance the Plan's Clawback Provisions.
 The Plan has a comprehensive policy on recoupment (i.e., clawback) of gains from Plan awards in the event of certain types of misconduct.
 The proposed amendment and restatement further strengthens the Plan's clawback policy by clarifying that an executive's negligence (including his or her negligent supervision of a subordinate) can be a basis for clawback.